Ebola vaccine: rVSV-ZEBOV

 The approval was supported by a study conducted in Guinea during the 2014–2016 outbreak in individuals 18 years of age and older.
 The study was a randomized cluster (ring) vaccination study in which 3,537 contacts, and contacts of contacts, of individuals with laboratory-confirmed Ebola virus disease (EVD) received either "immediate" or 21-day "delayed" vaccination.
 This design was intended to capture a social network of individuals and locations that might include dwellings or workplaces where a patient spent time while symptomatic, or the households of individuals who had contact with the patient during that person's illness or death.
 In a comparison of cases of EVD among 2,108 individuals in the "immediate" vaccination arm and 1,429 individuals in the "delayed" vaccination arm, Ervebo was determined to be 100% effective in preventing Ebola cases with symptom onset greater than ten days after vaccination.
 No cases of EVD with symptom onset greater than ten days after vaccination were observed in the "immediate" cluster group, compared with ten cases of EVD in the 21-day "delayed" cluster group.

 In additional studies, antibody responses were assessed in 477 individuals in Liberia, some 500 individuals in Sierra Leone, and about 900 individuals in Canada, Spain, and the US.
 The antibody responses among those in the study conducted in Canada, Spain and the US were similar to those among individuals in the studies conducted in Liberia and Sierra Leone.

 The safety was assessed in approximately 15,000 individuals in Africa, Europe, and North America.
 The most commonly reported side effects were pain, swelling and redness at the injection site, as well as headache, fever, joint and muscle aches and fatigue.

 In December 2016, a study found the VSV-EBOV vaccine to be 70–100% effective against the Ebola virus, making it the first proven vaccine against the disease.
 However, the design of this study and the high efficacy of the vaccine were questioned.
 In November 2019, the European Commission granted a conditional marketing authorization to Ervebo (rVSV∆G-ZEBOV-GP, live) and the WHO prequalified an Ebola vaccine for the first time.

 In July 2023, the FDA expanded the indication for Ervebo to cover people aged twelve years of age and older.
+The vaccine has also been proven to be safe for immunocompromised individuals, such as those with HIV, by a 2017 study in Liberia.

 Ervebo demonstrated significant effectiveness during the 2018-2020 outbreak in the Democratic Republic of the Congo, providing 84% protection to individuals vaccinated at least 10 days prior to exposure.
 This finding, detailed in a study published in The Lancet Infectious Diseases, marks the first peer-reviewed evaluation of the vaccine, Ervebo, under real-world conditions.